-With [Built-in flash func. setting] and [External flash func. setting], you can set the functions listed in the table below.
+With [Built-in flash func. setting] and [External flash func. setting], you can set the functions listed on the next page.
 The functions displayed under [External flash func. setting] will vary depending on the Speedlite model.

 - Select [Built-in flash func. setting] or [External flash func. setting]. - The flash functions will be displayed.
 The functions not dimmed can be selected and set.